Insider Sell: Mueller Industri - GuruFocus.com

 Insider Trends

-The insider transaction history for Mueller Industries Inc reveals a trend of insider selling over the past year.
-There have been no insider buys during this period, while there have been 12 insider sells.
-This could indicate that insiders believe the stock is overvalued or that they are taking profits after a period of growth.
+The insider transaction history for Mueller Industries Inc reveals that there have been no insider buys over the past year.
+In contrast, there have been 12 insider sells during the same period.
+This trend could indicate that insiders believe the stock is overvalued or that they are taking advantage of favorable market conditions to cash in on their holdings.

 Valuation

-On the day of Gregory Christopher's recent sale, shares of Mueller Industries Inc were trading at $76.02 apiece, giving the stock a market capitalization of $4,374.974 million.
-The price-earnings ratio is 6.44, which is lower than the industry median of 22.22 and lower than the company's historical median price-earnings ratio.
+On the day of Gregory Christopher's recent sale, shares of Mueller Industries Inc were trading at $76.02 apiece, giving the stock a market cap of $4,374.974 million.
+The price-earnings ratio is 6.44, which is lower than the industry median of 22.32 and lower than the company's historical median price-earnings ratio.

 The GF Value is an intrinsic value estimate developed by GuruFocus that is calculated based on the following three factors: